Buying guide

 AI summary

-Buying your first home with a low deposit is possible, though it may involve higher costs.
-Seeking advice from a mortgage broker is a crucial first step to navigate your options and strengthen your application.
+Buying your first home with less than a 20% deposit is challenging but possible.
+Seeking advice from a mortgage broker is a crucial first step to understand your options and strengthen your application.

 Get advice right away